Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 **New** components used after the first milestone include:

 - Raspberyy Pi Camera
     - Once connected to the CAMERA port of the Raspberry Pi board, this camera can be used to take live video capture or take images onto the Raspberry Pi minicomputer.
-This component is very useful for my project because it is essential for the main function of the robot, which is color detection, making it ultimately able to track the red ball.
+This component is extremely useful for my project because it is essential for the main function of the robot, which is color detection, making it ultimately able to track the red ball.
 - Basic assembly and wiring components:
     - Jumper wires
     - Resistors for ultrasonic sensor voltage divider